 - 1 teaspoon lemon juice

 - Whisk together flour, salt and thyme.
-Add butter and mix with your finger tips, a pastry cutter or in a food processor just until it it resembles course crumbs.
+Add butter and mix with your fingertips, a pastry cutter or in a food processor just until it resembles coarse crumbs.
 Add enough ice water to bring the dough together

 - Form into a ball and wrap in plastic wrap or a tea towel and refrigerate for at least half an hour